fluid-cloudnative/fluid/docs/en/samples/machinelearning.md

 ## Example: Run Deep Learning Frameworks Using Arena

-`arena` provides a convenient way to help users submit and monitor machine learning tasks.
-In this article, we use `arena` to simplify the deployment process of machine learning tasks.
+`Arena` provides a convenient way to help users submit and monitor machine learning tasks.
+In this article, we use `Arena` to simplify the deployment process of machine learning tasks.

-If you have installed `arena` and dataset has been successfully deployed to the local cluster, you can start training a ResNet50 model by simply executing the following command:
+If you have installed `Arena` and dataset has been successfully deployed to the local cluster, you can start training a ResNet50 model by simply executing the following command:

 ```shell
 arena submit mpi \